oar-team/nixos-compose/docs/src/install/local.md

 # Local installation

-The following commands will drop you in a shell where the `nxc` command is available and all required runtime dependencies (docker-compose, vde2, tmux, qemu_kvm).
+The following commands will drop you in a shell where the `nxc` command is available and all required runtime dependencies (docker, vde2, tmux, qemu_kvm).

 ```shell
 git clone https://gitlab.inria.fr/nixos-compose/nixos-compose.git